Rs 1200 Subsidy Being Given To Farmers On Each Bag Of Wheat Seeds: Director Agriculture - UrduPoint

 Rs 1200 Subsidy Being Given To Farmers On Each Bag Of Wheat Seeds: Director Agriculture

+Talking to APP on Tuesday he said that the department has distributed 8,637 bags of newly introduced variety of wheat seed among farmers this year and gave Rs 1200 subsidy on each bag to increase the wheat production.

-He said that new seeds gave very good results during the experimental period, adding that the new variety was expected to give considerable profit to farmers besides making the production wheat crop double.
+He said that new seeds gave very good results during the experimental period, adding that the new variety is expected to give considerable profit to farmers besides making the production wheat crop double.

-Referring to rice cultivation in district Charsadda, he said that subsidy Rs 1200 was being given on each acre on cultivation of new variety of rice, and added, the Agriculture Department has set up multiple branches in different tehsils and at union level for guidance, facilitation and purchase of new varieties of seeds.
+Referring to rice cultivation in district Charsadda, he said that Rs 1200 subsidy is being given on each acre on cultivation of new variety of rice, adding that agriculture department has set up multiple branches in different tehsils and at union level for guidance, facilitation and purchase of new varieties of seeds.

-In order to bring barren land under cultivation, he said the Department has constructed small rain dam in Pallai area to store rain water and irrigate the barren lands.
-In this area, the Department has also planted three orchards of mangoes, apricot and peach on six acre of lands for eight farmers, he told.
+In order to bring barren land under cultivation, he said the department has constructed small rain dam in Pallai area to store rain water and irrigate the barren lands, adding that in the area the department has also planted three orchards of mangos, apricot and peach on six acre of lands for eight farmers.

-Ali Khan said, the Department has recently introduced new and improved variety of sugarcane which gives 4,000 kilogram jaggery from 80 "Maan" (3200 kg) seeds.
-The farmers are also being given Chip Bud technology to get seed from sugarcane crop for re-cultivation, he said added that it reduced the cultivation cost to zero for the farmers.
+He said the department has recently introduced new and improved variety of sugarcane which gives 4,000 kilogram jaggery from 80 "Maan" (3200 kg) seeds.
+The farmers are also being given Chip Bud technology to get seed from sugarcane crop for re-cultivation, he said adding that it reduced the cultivation cost to zero for the farmers.

 Ali Khan said that in order to increase the income, farmers are encouraged to adopt new seeds, innovative methods and use DIP and Potash fertilizers which increase the yield many times and lead to higher income.

-He said that in order to make Pakistan self-sufficient in the field of agricultural commodities, the Prime Minister had launched the Prime Minister's Agriculture Program in the year 2019, after which the Khyber Pakhtunkhwa Agriculture Department, on the direction of the provincial government, expanded it to the entire province.
+He said that in order to make Pakistan self-sufficient in the field of agricultural commodities, Imran Khan had launched the Prime Minister's Agriculture Program in the year 2019, after which the Khyber Pakhtunkhwa Agriculture Department, on the direction of the provincial government, expanded it to the entire province.